surma/surma.dev/content/things/actormodel.md

 Additionally, the actor model only works if you can spawn as many actors as required.
 If you were to give each actor its own WebWorker, even desktop machines would reach their limits.

 > **Note:** Firefox’s WebWorkers are currently much cheaper than Chrome’s.
-There’s a lot of low-hanging fruit that Chrome can reap, but haven’t done so far as WebWorkers are very rarely used to justify the work necessary.
+There’s a lot of low-hanging fruit that Chromies could reap, but haven’t done so far as WebWorkers are very not popular enough to justify the work necessary.

 There’s a couple of libraries (like [actor.js]) out there that bring the actor model to JavaScript and _don’t_ spin up a worker for every actor but put multiple actors on the same thread.
 I haven’t played around with them, but the support distributing actors across multiple WebWorkers seems to be lacking.

 ## What are you trying to tell me?

-Amongst all the architectural models out there, it seems the actor model fits into the web rather well.
-With all the years of experience out there of how to structure Erlang apps, it’s worth for us — the web developers — to try and learn, adapt and adopt some of those patterns for the web to help us move more work off the main thread and make our apps more performant, robust and elegant.
+Look at me waffling on and on again. **Here’s the bottom line: Amongst all the architectural models out there, it seems the actor model fits the web more naturally than others.
+With all the years of experience Erlang (and other) developers have, I wonder if they have useful tips and tricks for us — the web developers — on how to structure our apps.
+It might help us move more work off the main thread and make our apps more performant, robust and elegant.**

 As I said in my [talk at Chrome Dev Summit 2017][WordPress CDS]: We can learn a lot from game developers and the architectures they use.
 Game developers have to balance their extreme performance demands against their incredibly big teams that all have to work in parallel towards the same goal.